How Virtual Reality gives us a life lift

 Many years back, at the end of a big negotiation, all team members were offered a Wii system – you know those games with a sensor that allowed you to physically interact with the game.

-At the time, we still held stuff in our hands in order to allow the system to correctly gauge our very movements and translate them into action on the screen.
+At the time, we still held stuff in our hands to allow the system to correctly gauge our very movements and translate them into action on the screen.
 Primitive as it seems from today’s point of view, at the time it was a sensation.

-For the first time playing was not for young geeks anymore – it was ready to enter the mainstream as the knowledge threshold became meaningless.
+For the first time, playing was not for young geeks anymore – it was ready to enter the mainstream as the knowledge threshold became meaningless.
 Installing and switching on those systems and especially interacting with them became as simple as folding socks.

-The real miracle happened outside living rooms and kiddies bars.
+The real miracle happened outside living rooms and kiddies’ bars.
 Just months after I got my Wii, I learned that retirement homes were buying them at a crazy rate as they found out that retirees loved them and started to move their bodies again.
-They played, found it fun and gave their biosystems a much-needed jolt.
+They played, found it fun, and gave their biosystems a much-needed jolt.

 In a matter of months, the world of retirement homes was transformed and there was happiness all around.